nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. When the user executes the `marka` command, the user input is parsed to separate the command and its arguments.
 1. The format of the command is first checked, followed by the checking and separation of the individual arguments (student index(es) and week).
 This is done in the `MarkStudentAttCommandParser#parse(String args)` method.
 1. The student's attendance status for the particular week is retrieved and toggled.
-This operation is exposed in the `Model` interface as `Model#markStudenAttendance(Student student, int week)`.
+This operation is exposed in the `Model` interface as `Model#markStudentAttendance(Student student, int week)`.
 1. If the student is originally marked as absent, the method toggles his attendance to present.
 1. If the student is originally marked as present, the method toggles his attendance to absent.
 1. If the student belongs to a group, the group's student list will be updated with the updated student.